fevziatanoglu/JavaScript-Projects/README.md

 <br/>
 It has 3 language options ; English , Germany and Turkish.
 <br/>
-We have 5 change to find word.
+We have 5 chance to find word.
 <br/>
 And we can see related letters on keyboard.